MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 ## Trial (subscription-based) environments

-Trial (subscription-based) environments are suitable for broader, departmental-level exploration and have some significant advantages over trial environments.
+The recently introduced trial (subscription-based) environment is suitable for broader, departmental-level exploration and has some advantages over the trial environment.

 **Trial (subscription-based) environments:**
 - Are retained for as long as the subscription is valid, no expiration